ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](cmedia/image37.png)

-We know that your Data Scientists have found some interesting correlations between the number of late payments a customer has had in the past and their propensity to churn.
+You have told us that your Data Scientists have found some interesting correlations between the number of late payments a customer has had in the past and their propensity to churn.
 Because this has been identified as an interesting factor for further analysis, we will divide the data into groups based on how many late payments they have had.

 Select the Number of Late Payments column and click on more options (the 3 dots, one above the other)